Self-Selecting Onboarding Flow ("Choose Your Own Adventure")

 Personalize your flow by including user properties, such as user name or company name to really give a warm welcome.

-- Add your call-to-actions.
+- Add your calls-to-action.

 In the above example, Casengo created four individual images for their users to click on.